PaulNendick/paulnendick.github.com/_posts/articles/2012-11-05-maya-rosetta-stone.md

 Many of these settings and better information can be gleaned by googling for [Autodesk's official docs](http://lmgtfy.com/?q=maya+2013+user+guide) but there are also quite a few items on this page not listed in any official documentation.

-Please share any updates, addendums or corrections using the Feedback at the bottom of the page.
+Please share any updates, addendums or corrections using the feedback link at the bottom of this post.

 -Paul